2026 Membership - Now Available

 You are a contributing member of the group who is comfortable riding in a tight group formation with a rotating paceline.

-Our Tuesday ride is High Intensity Intervals to build VO2 Max,
+Our Tuesday ride is High Intensity Intervals to build VO2 Max.

-Our Thursday ride is Threshold based to improve your power,
+Our Thursday ride is Threshold based to improve your power.

 Our Saturday Fondo is designed to build muscular endurance.
 The Fondo rides are 100km+ and almost always include a coffee stop.

-What the Flying Dogs Group Expects of You
+What Group 3 Expects of You

 You are a contributing member of the group and are comfortable riding in a tight group formation:

-What to Expect on an Intermediate Ride
+What to Expect on a Group 4 Ride

-Our target pace averages 28 to 31 KM/Hr but of course this varies since staying together as a group is the goal.
+Our target pace averages 28 to 31 KM/Hr, but of course this varies since staying together as a group is the goal.
 We typically ride in a rotating 2 abreast formation, sharing the load and providing places of refuge for those with cooked legs.

-It is a no drop ride
+It is a no drop ride.

-What the Intermediate group expects of you.
+What Group 4 expects of you.

 Safety on the road is a huge priority, and communication is an important part of safety.
 Talk to others in the group.
 Point out hazards.
 Pass updates quickly up the line (“ease up!”, “one off the back”, “car back”, etc) .
 The Highway Traffic Act MUST be followed, including one foot down at all signed stops.
 Provide friendly advice to those who can use it.